FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/antiddos_v1.md

 All above argument parameters can be exported as attribute parameters.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minute.
+* `update` - Default is 10 minute.
+* `delete` - Default is 10 minute.

 ## Import

 Antiddos can be imported using the `floating_ip_id`, e.g.